axeII/axell.dev/content/_index.md

 ---
 ---

-Writing about DevOps/SRE, infrastructure, home labs, and the occasional deep dive into macOS stuff.
+Writing organic posts about DevOps/SRE, infrastructure, home labs, and the occasional deep dive into macOS stuff.